hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ],
     ```

-1. Copy the entire "extensions" property from the add-in's manifest into the Teams app manifest as a top-level property.
+1. Copy the entire "extensions" property from the add-in's manifest into the Teams app manifest template as a top-level property.
+1. In the Teams app manifest template, replace every occurrence of "localhost:3000" with "localhost:53000".

 1. TEMPORARY STEP NEEDED TO WORKAROUND A BUG: After you have completed the changes to the manifest, sideload the tab app locally as described at the end of the section [Prepare the Teams app project](#prepare-the-teams-app-project).
 This will build a new manifest.local.json in the appPackage folder.
 Copy this file to the add-in folder and rename the copy to "manifest.json".
 Repeat this every time you make a change to the manifest.template.json.